disconnect/apache-websocket/README.md

 architecture for handling WebSocket messaging.
 Doing so does _not_ require any knowledge of internal Apache structures.

-This implementation supports draft-07 along with the older draft-76 of the WebSocket protocol.
+This implementation supports draft-07 through draft-10, and the older draft-76 of the WebSocket protocol.
 Support for draft-75 is disabled by default, but it may be enabled through the draft-76 module configuration.

-Due to the extensive differences between the draft-07 and draft-76 implementations, and because of the Apache module architecture, two separate modules are used to support the different protocols.
+Due to the extensive differences between the newer drafts and draft-76 implementations, and because of the Apache module architecture, two separate modules are used to support the different protocols.